-Students meet the final Mason Core requirement by completing either a disciplinary Capstone Experience or a Mason Core Synthesis course.
-Students should confer with their advisors to determine whether they will meet this requirement via a capstone experience or a synthesis course.
-The purpose of the synthesis course is to provide students with the opportunity to synthesize the knowledge, skills, and values gained from the Mason Core curriculum.
-Such courses strive to expand students' ability to master new content, think critically, and develop lifelong learning skills across the disciplines.
+You will meet the final Mason Core requirement by completing either a disciplinary Capstone Experience or a Mason Core Synthesis course.
+You should confer with your advisor to determine whether you will meet this requirement via a Capstone Experience or a Synthesis course.
+The purpose of the Synthesis course is to provide you with the opportunity to synthesize the knowledge, skills, and values gained from the Mason Core curriculum.
+Such courses strive to expand your ability to master new content, think critically, and develop lifelong learning skills across the disciplines.
 Synthesis courses function as a careful alignment of disciplinary goals with a range of general education learning outcomes.
-The purpose of the Capstone Experience is to consolidate the knowledge and understanding gained in a student's major degree and Mason Core courses.
+The purpose of the Capstone Experience is to consolidate the knowledge and understanding gained in your major and Mason Core courses.